-Chart 5-7 and Figure 5-16 shows the distribution of units at each income level in number of units based on the concentrations of single-parent families with a female headed householder (in percentage of the population of each of the census tract).
+Chart 5-7 and Figure 5-20 shows the distribution of units at each income level in number of units based on the concentrations of single-parent families with a female headed householder (in percentage of the population of each of the census tract).
 As presented in Chart 5-7, the majority of units are located within census tracts where the percentage of female-headed households comprise between 20 and 40 percent (all moderate-resource areas).
 Approximately 52 percent of the total units are anticipated to be above moderate-income units, 18 percent are anticipated to be moderate-income units, and 30 percent are anticipated to be lower income units.
 While lower income units represent the smallest proportion of units planned in areas with 20 to 40 percent female householders, the 1,304 lower income units comprise 62 percent of the total lower income units anticipated in the land inventory, which will work to reduce the current concentration of female householders in the City's low-resource area.
-Importantly, increasing housing supply (particularly affordable housing) will be coupled with other programs to address the needs of female headed householders, including the City's commitment to promote housing that includes larger units, usable outdoor open space, community rooms, and other child-friendly amenities (Program R).
-Lower income units (along with units affordable to moderate income- and above moderate-income households) are anticipated in the areas where the percentage of female-headed households comprises between 40 and 60 percent.
+Importantly, increasing housing supply (particularly affordable housing) will be coupled with other programs to address the needs of female headed householders. including the City's commitment to promote housing that includes larger units, usable outdoor open space, community rooms, and other child-friendly amenities (Program R).
+Lower income units (along with units affordable to moderate income- and above moderateincome households) are anticipated in the areas where the percentage of female-headed households comprises between 40 and 60 percent.
 Census tracts with predominantly female-headed households are in Emeryville's low-resource area, along the San Pablo Corridor, East Bay Bridge and Park Avenue neighborhoods.
-While this presents a concentration of female-headed households in the City's low-resource area, the neighborhoods within the low-resource area provide convenient access to resources that are important to single-parent households; for example, Emeryville High and Anna Yates Elementary (located within the San Pablo Corridor and adjacent to the Triangle neighborhood), grocery stores (typically within a quarter mile of sites), public transit stops along San Pablo Avenue and 40th Street, and medical facilities (the closest medical facility can be accessed in about 10 minutes by car and about 25 minutes using public transit).
-The City anticipates that in areas where the concentration of female headed households are between 40 to 60 percent, approximately 56 percent of the total units will be above moderate-income units, 16 percent will be moderate-income units, and 28 percent will be lower income units.
+While this presents concentration of female-headed households in the City's low-resource area, the neighborhoods within the low-resource area provide convenient access to resources that are important to singleparent households; for example, Emeryville High and Anna Yates Elementary (located within the San Pablo Corridor and adjacent to the Triangle neighborhood), grocery stores (typically within a quarter mile of sites), public transit stops along San Pablo Avenue and 40th Street, and medical facilities (the closest medical facilities are all accessible within 15 minutes by public transportation, including the Stanford Health Care Clinic at 5800 Hollis Street (near Powell) the John Muir Health/UCSF Health Berkeley Outpatient Center at 3100 San Pablo in Berkeley (adjacent to San Pablo Avenue), and the Kaiser Permanente Berkeley Medical Offices at 2621 Tenth Street in Berkeley, (adjacent to San Pablo Avenue).
+The City anticipates that in areas where the concentration of female headed households are between 40 to 60 percent, approximately 56 percent of the total units will be above moderateincome units, 16 percent will be moderateincome units, and 28 percent will be lower income units.